 "I think you can make millions of dollars and I think, with the help of someone like me, we both can make many more millions of dollars."

-Adam was interested; this gig was adequate but he was getting tired of the small rooms and the questionable connections between these products and the health and welfare of the somewhat desperate customers.
+Adam was interested; this gig was adequate but he was getting tired of the small rooms, travel and the questionable connections between these products and the health and welfare of the somewhat desperate customers.
 He would rather find something that made good money but didn't hit the heartstrings of someone who was in true need of medical (both physical and psychological) attention.
 Adam was more interested in tapping into the greed of people, that would be fun.

 "And how would we do that?" asked Adam.